 Logtalk uses a depth-first search procedure for finding predicate declarations and predicate definitions, as explained below, when a message is sent to an object.
-The lookup procedures locate the entities holding the predicate declaration and the predicate definition using the predicate template.
+The lookup procedures locate the entities holding the predicate declaration and the predicate definition using the predicate name and arity.
 The alias/2 predicate directive may be used for defining alternative names for inherited predicates, for solving inheritance conflicts, and for giving access to all inherited definitions (thus overriding the default search procedure).

 The search procedures are used when sending a message (using the ::/2, ::/1, and /1 control constructs) and when making super calls (using the ^^/1 control construct).
 The exact details of the search procedures depend on the role played by the object receiving the message or making the super call, as explained next.
 The search procedures are also used by the current_predicate/1 and predicate_property/2 reflection predicates.

 Protocol inheritance refers to the inheritance of predicate declarations (scope directives).
-These can be contained in objects, in protocols, or in categories.
+These can be contained in objects, protocols, or categories.
 Logtalk supports single and multi-inheritance of protocols: an object or a category may implement several protocols and a protocol may extend several protocols.

 Lookup order for prototype hierarchies

 The search order for predicate declarations is first the object, second the implemented protocols (and the protocols that these may extend), third the imported categories (and the protocols that they may implement), and last the objects that the object extends.
 This search is performed in depth-first order.
 When an object inherits two different declarations for the same predicate, by default, only the first one will be considered.